x64k/amitk/README.md

 ------------

-If you have bug reports, patches, suggestions, questions or anything of the like, write me at alazar dot startmail dot com.
+If you have bug reports, patches, suggestions, questions or anything of the like, create a new issue at https://github.com/ailazarus/amitk

-If you are sending a bug report, please mention what distribution you are using, what version of the application the bug report is about (if any), what GTK version you are using and, if possible, include a screenshot.
+If you are creating a bug report, please mention what distribution you are using, what version of the application the bug report is about (if any), what GTK version you are using and, if possible, include a screenshot.

-If you are sending a patch, please include your name so that I can give you proper credit (or a suitable pseudonym, if you want your contribution to be reasonably anonymous).